24 Hours Orthopaedic Emergency & Ambulance Service: +91 7028859555

 • A noticeable gap appears between the ankles

 This creates an inward angle at the knees, giving the legs a “knocked” appearance.
+Early diagnosis by a pediatric orthopaedic specialist can help determine if it is a normal growth phase or something that needs intervention.

 Is It Normal in Children?

 This is one of the most common questions parents ask.
+The answer is—yes, in many cases it is completely normal.

 Children go through natural growth phases: